 You’ll see this in everything: from running, to hitting and throwing sports, to football or striking in martial arts.

-Movement begins in one area, and continues throughout the body, often gaining extra power from pushing into the ground, or through the body creating its own resistance in order to load muscles for motion and stability (as in a swinging arm helping to load the abdominals and opposite hip in running).
+Movement begins in one area, and continues throughout the body, often gaining extra energy when we interact with the ground.
+The body may also create its own resistance in order to load muscles for motion and stability (as in a swinging arm helping to load the abdominals and opposite hip in running).

 When we build our exercises with this in mind, we also tie in our exercises with meaningful movement patterns, rather than only viewing the muscles in isolation.